Design report MAC logic.

 - if no existing connection is found, report an error.

-#1 Updated by Randy Reitz almost 8 years ago
+#1 Updated by Randy Reitz over 8 years ago

 This is a reading from the book of NL_lclcamlist.pm

 Access system.sysUptime as a connectivity check.
 Abort with "No Ping/ANMP response"

 Use IF-MIB:ifPhysAddress to collect interface names and indexes

 NOTE: Only interested in VLAN interfaces.
 May do this daily and saved in NIMI database for reuse by poller.

 - Gather CDP Neighbors, mark Interface Index Numbers that have neighbors

 - Gather aggregated ports, mark their Interface Index Numbers if their